| | | |

 • 5 ounce Albacore wild tuna, (1 can), not packed in oil

-• 1 tablespoon real mayonnaise, plus more to taste, preferably made with avocado oil like Primal Kitchen
+• 1 tablespoon real mayonnaise, plus more to taste

 • 1 tablespoon capers